ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

 in the GitHub documentation.

-After you submit your PR, someone from the PyAnsys development team reviews your code to verify that it meets the :ref:`Packaging Style`, :ref:`Coding Style`, and :ref:`Documentation Style`.
+After you submit your PR, someone from the PyAnsys development team reviews your code to verify that it meets the :ref:`Packaging style`, :ref:`Coding style`, and :ref:`Documentation style`.

 Once your code is approved, if you have write permission, you can merge the PR and then delete the PR branch.
 If you don't have write permission, the reviewer